FedericoSerafini/Tris/README.md

 # Tris
-Unbeatable tic-tac-toe player based on the minimax algorithm.
+Unbeatable tic-tac-toe player based on the minimax algorith written in Prolog.

 ## Run